What Dogs Endure for the Deadly Iditarod Will Leave You Outraged

 The Iditarod has killed more than 150 dogs since it began in 1973.
 Five died in 2017 alone.
 In just the last decade, dogs competing in the event have died from various causes, including asphyxiation, heart attacks, trauma from being struck by a vehicle, freezing to death, excess fluid in the lungs, and acute aspiration pneumonia—caused by inhaling vomit.

-2. If the dogs don’t die on the trail, they’re still left permanently scarred.
+2. If the dogs don’t die on the trail, they’re left permanently scarred.

 3. There’s no retirement plan.

-Photo of a dog chained up at a facility run by Joe Redington Jr., the son of Iditarod’s founder Joe Redington.
+A dog is chained up at a facility run by Joe Redington Jr., the son of Iditarod founder Joe Redington.

 Breeders of dogs used in sledding have freely admitted that “surplus” dogs are killed.
 They may be killed if they aren’t fast or fit enough for competition or if they don’t meet certain aesthetic standards—for example, if they have white paw pads.
 Dogs who finish the race but are no longer useful to the industry may be shot, drowned, or abandoned to starve.